Ditch The Night Cap, "Cheers" To Better Sleep!

 From birthdays and anniversaries to work functions and especially the holidays, it’s rare to celebrate anything without raising a glass.
 But how does that sip of champagne or mug of spiked eggnog affect you when it’s time to sleep?

 Sure, alcohol makes most of us sleepy - it is, after all, a sedative.
 But you might be surprised to know that while a drink or two may relax you, your quality of sleep is going to suffer.
 Alcohol has a disruptive effect on sleep; from keeping you from enjoying that deep REM sleep to waking you up because you have to pee (alcohol is a diuretic).

 Here’s what you can expect if you have one (or maybe one too many) around bedtime.

 Fragmented Sleep.
 You may feel relaxed, but your body is still working to process that alcohol through your bloodstream.
 So while your eyes may be heavy, your organs are working overtime.

 Lighter Sleeping.
-If you’re a light sleeper to begin with you’ll probably wake up feeling pretty unsatisfied.
-When there’s alcohol in your system - even a little - you body and brain have trouble falling into deep sleep.
+If you’re a light sleeper, to begin with, you’ll probably wake up feeling pretty unsatisfied.
+When there’s alcohol in your system - even a little - your body and brain have trouble falling into a deep sleep.
 Instead, you stay in Stage 1 and 2 of sleep (see below);

 Stage 1: light sleep - when you can be awoken easily

-Stage 2: heart rate and brain waves become slow; body prepares for sleep
+Stage 2: heart rate and brain waves become slow; the body prepares for sleep